Julian (Trailer Park Boys)

-Julian "Jules" is a fictional character in the television series Trailer Park Boys.
+Julian "Jules" is a fictional character in the Canadian television series Trailer Park Boys.
 He is one of the three main protagonists on the show along with Ricky and Bubbles, portrayed by John Paul Tremblay, he was created by series creator Mike Clattenburg.
 Julian also appears in four films; one short, and three feature length.
 Before the show, he appeared in the short film Trailer Park Boys (1999).
 He appears in the feature-length films: Trailer Park Boys: The Movie (2006), Countdown to Liquor Day (2009), and Don't Legalize It (2014).
 Julian also appears in numerous spin-offs, including Out of the Park: Europe, Out of the Park: USA, and The Animated Series, in which the latter John Paul Tremblay voices him.